J-Hill22/Team_Wombats-SQA2023-AUBURN/REPO.md

 Members: Jarrett Hill, Elwood Hogan, Connor Wyatt, Aiden Green

 ## Aiden Green
-- Worked on deliverable
+- Worked on deliverable 4.c.
-- Implemented
+- Implemented forensics in 5 different methods located within parser.py.
-- Lessons Learned:
+- Lessons Learned: Built upon knowledge gained from implementing forensics in internship and previously in the class.
+Forensics is vital for large repos as not everyone using the code will know exactly how it works, this makes it much easier for debugging and overall understanding of a codebase.

 ## Jarrett Hill
 - Worked on deliverable 4.a.